Student Collaboration at Edmonton's Riverdale School

 The following services and resources are available when you need help urgently:

-9-1-1 (request mental health professionals), or walk into Emergency Dept of Hospital
+9-1-1 (request mental health professionals), or walk into any Emergency Dept of Hospital

 ACCESS 24/7 (18+) Urgent Support: